Path Integral Sampler: a stochastic control approach for sampling: Path Integral Sampler

 \subsection{Sampling as a stochastic optimal control problem}

-For a given $\bff, \bg$, there are infinite choices of $\bu$ such that \cref{eq:sde} has terminal distribution $\mu$.
+There are infinite choices of control strategy $\bu$ such that \cref{eq:sde} has terminal distribution $\mu$.
 We are interested in the one that minimizes the KL divergence to the prior uncontrolled process.
 This is exactly the Schr\"odinger bridge problem~\citep{pavon1989stochastic, dai1991stochastic,CheGeoPav16,CheGeoPav21}, which has been shown to have a stochastic control formulation with cost being control efforts.
 In cases where $\nu$ is a Dirac distribution, it is the same as the stochastic control problem in \cref{sec:control} with a proper terminal cost as characterized in the following result \citep{tzen2019theoretical}.

 \begin{thm}[Proof in \cref{app:thm-coincide}] When $\nu$ is a Dirac distribution and terminal loss is chosen as $\Psi(\bx_T) = \log \frac{\mu^0(\bx_T)}{\mu(\bx_T)}$, the distribution $\cQ^*$ induced by the optimal control policy is